thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/aliases.md

 {% include images-gallery.html imageCollection="entity-view-type-1" %}

-This alias filters entity Views of type ‘Compressors Entity View Type’ and with name starting with "Compressor".
+This alias filters entity views of type "Compressors Entity View Type" and with name starting with "Compressor".

 Let's see an example.
 Entity views named "Compressor BC-10 Entity View" and "Compressor QA-32 Entity View" have been created with the type "Compressors Entity View Type," providing access to the 'Power' timeseries from Compressor BC-10 and Compressor QA-32.